 We have always been skeptical about the quality of barcode scanner applications that are available in the App Store.
-There are too many of them around but so many of them are worse than junk.
+There are too many of them around but so many of them are unreliable.
 Thankfully, a few developers have gotten it right, so you can scan barcodes properly on your iPhone.
 These apps make shopping a whole lot more fun.
-If you are looking for barcode iPhone applications that work, here are 15 apps you should try:
+If you are looking for barcode iPhone applications that work, here are 15+ apps you should try:

 NeoReader: a universal barcode scanning application capable of reading QR, EAN, UPC, and Data Matrix codes.
 It is fairly reliable too.

 Think Dirty: helps you learn more about beauty products you would like to buy.
 It offers barcode scanning for over 305k cosmetics and beauty products.
 Lets you save products to your shopping lists and purchase them online.

 pic2shop: a pretty awesome barcode reader app that enables you to compare product prices fast.
 It supports iPhones and iPads.

 Bakodo: this app scans all types of barcodes, allowing you to open URLs and perform searches.
 Helps you get detailed product information to make better decisions.

 Scan Halal: lets you scan food items to get a breakdown of ingredients, including their source.
 It supports products in the U.S. and Canada.